abenav4/CRUD-Inventory-System/README.md

 # CRUD Inventory Tracking System
-It uses 🏃🏻💨Express, 🍃Node.js and 📙MySQL for the backend and ⚛️React for the frontend! :scream::scream:
+It uses 🏃🏻💨 Express, 🍃 Node.js and 📙 MySQL for the backend and ⚛️ React for the frontend! :scream::scream:

 <img src="https://i.imgur.com/PgzqHk0.gif" width="600" height="800" />